Adblue failure, what next?

 -

-correct computer + physical diagnostics ,
+proper computer + physical diagnostics,

 -